Gageperrin/it-notes/aws/networking-specialty.md

 ### Other Load Balancing Topics

 Connection draining controls what happens when instance are unhealthy or deregistered.
-Normally all connections are closed and no new conneciton are accepted.
+Normally all connections are closed and no new connections are accepted.
 Connection draining allows in-flight requests to complete.
 They are defined on Classic Load Balancers only.
 They have a timeout between one and 3,600 seconds with a default of 300. `InService` means instance deregistration is in progress.
 Auto scaling waits for all connections to complete or timeout.

 De-registration delay is supported on ALB, NLB and Gateway LBs.
 They are defined on the target group, not the LB itself.
 It stops sending requests to deregistering targets while existing connections can continue until they either complete naturally or the deregistration delay is reached.
 This deregistration delay is also between one and 3,600 seconds with a default of 300 seconds.